ShoggyR79/ShoggyR79/README.md

 - 👋 Hi, I’m Du
-- 👀 I’m interested in Software and Web Design
+- 👀 I’m interested in Software, Web, and Game Design
 - 🌱 I’m currently a 3rd year at Vanderbilt University
 - 💞️ I enjoy creating new ideas and collaborating with others and help them create theirs!
 - 📫 du.k.duong@vanderbilt.edu and/or my personal email: khaidu2002@gmail.com